-On a personal level, I’m a Mum to two gorgeous kids, wife of a talented soil scientist, owner of two stunning horses (I bred both) and two beautiful dogs, avid gardener (the outlet for my agronomy skills!), speed-reader, chocolate connoisseur, enthusiastic world traveler, amateur photographer (in fact I took all the photos on this website, except the ones that have me in them), slow but committed runner and I love a good laugh!
+On a personal level, I’m a Mum to two gorgeous kids, favourite human of two stunning horses (I bred both), one (surprisingly) sweet pony and three beautiful dogs, avid gardener (the outlet for my agronomy skills!), speed-reader, chocolate connoisseur, enthusiastic world traveler, amateur photographer (in fact I took all the photos on this website, except the ones that have me in them), slow but committed runner and I love a good laugh!

 Bachelors Degree in Rural Science with First Class Honours and a PhD in Equine Nutrition (UNE).

 Richards, N. (2003) Enhancing starch digestion in the equine small intestine.
 PhD Thesis, UNE.

 Richards, N, Choct, M., Hinch, G.N., and Rowe, J.B.
 (2003) Equine a-amylase: does it limit starch digestion in the small intestine of the horse?
 Recent Advances in Animal Nutrition in Australia 14, 191 – 196.

 Richards, N, Choct, M., Hinch, G.N., and Rowe, J.B.
 (2003) Starch digestion in the equine small intestine: is there a role for supplemental enzymes?
 Science and Technology in the Feed Industry, Alltech Biotechnology 19th International Symposium, 461 – 472.